atk4/data/docs/sql.rst

 .. php:method:: expr

-    This method is also injected into the model, that is associated with Persistence\Sql so the most convenient way to use this method is by calling `$model->expr('foo')`.
+    This method is also injected into the model, that is associated with SqlPersistence so the most convenient way to use this method is by calling `$model->expr('foo')`.

 This method is quite similar to \Atk4\Data\Persistence\Sql\Query::expr() method explained here: